jacobcassidy/anki-global-features/readme.md

 > Note: The above files are prefixed with an underscore `_` to keep them from being added to the delete files list in Anki's "Check Media..." tool.

-### Step 2: Add the files you just downloaded to your Anki _collection.media_ directory found at:
+### Step 2: Add the files you downloaded to your Anki _collection.media_ directory found at:

 - **macOS:** `~/Library/Application Support/Anki2/[username]/collection.media/_my-custom-style.css`.
 - **Windows:** `?`